 Written by: Nurudeen Tijani

 Weight training strengthens muscles, but it also inflames tendons, joints, and ligaments in the body.
-The inflammation of tendons produces the "burning" sensation of pain in the shoulder, elbow, wrist, knee, or feet.
-The burning feeling in the tendons is a sign of acute inflammation.
+The inflammation of tendons produces the "burning" sensation and is a sign of acute inflammation.

-With time, the body heals, and the tendonitis goes away.
-But, when the body is unable to recover, and the inflamed tendon and joint pain continue for more than three months, it becomes a chronic inflammatory condition.
+With time, the body heals, and the inflammation goes away.
+However, when the body is unable to recover, and the inflamed tendon and joint pain continue for more than three months, it is characterized as a chronic condition.

 Muscle restriction occurs when muscle fibers become shortened and are unable to release and lengthen back to their normal state.
-A traumatic event like lifting a weight too heavy or using bad weightlifting form can strain muscles and cause muscle injury.
-When this happens, the joints around the injured tissue becomes weaker.
+A traumatic event like excessively heavy weights or using a bad form can strain muscles and cause muscle injury.
+When this happens, the joints around the injured tissue become weaker.

 Restricted muscles pull tighter on the joints.
 Over time, this causes the joints to move out of their normal position.
 This condition is known as a subluxation, and it can affect the joints and nervous system in the body, leading to pain.
 The misaligned joints can stretch and choke the nerves, leading to sharp nerve pain in the body.

-Misaligned joints can lead to an irritating "clicking" or popping sound of joints (e.g. shoulders and knees) when lifting weights.
-Misaligned joints also inflame the tendons and ligaments, creating excessive inflammation that leads to more tendonitis.
-Athletes, weight lifters and gymgoers with subluxation experience:
+Misaligned joints can lead to an irritating "clicking" or popping sound of joints.
+Misaligned joints also inflame the tendons and ligaments, creating excessive inflammation that leads to more discomfort.

 Anti-Inflammatory Gel, Joint Supplement, Pain Killers, Sports Tape and Knee Sleeves for Joint Aches.

-Pro: The R.I.C.E. protocol can help treat acute tendonitis conditions (pain less than three months old).
-Weight lifters with acute tendonitis experience a burning sensation of pain in the affected joint after lifting.
+Pro: The R.I.C.E. protocol can help treat acute pain.
+Weightlifters with acute discomfort experience a burning sensation of pain in the affected joint after working out.
 Applying ice (also known as cold therapy) on the joint after working out reduce inflammation and help the inflamed tendon calm and heal.

-Con: R.I.C.E. treats tendonitis symptoms but does not fix the root cause, so the pain usually persists.
-If your tendonitis is chronic (pain is more than three months old), the R.I.C.E. treatment produces little to no relief.
+Con: R.I.C.E. treats symptoms but does not fix the root cause, so the pain usually persists.
+If your condition is chronic (lasting over three months), the R.I.C.E. treatment produces little to no relief.

-Joint supplements and joint vitamins are standard tendonitis treatment options.
+Joint supplements and joint vitamins are common treatment options.
 Most joint supplements contain Methylsulfonylmethane (MSM) and Chondroitin.
 The cartilage of joints contains MSM and chondroitin.
 It's generally believed these supplements help ease pain in the joints and promote good joint health.

-Pro: Joint supplements can provide temporary relief for acute tendonitis.
-As such, they are beneficial when used as part of a "maintenance routine" to prevent tendonitis.
+Pro: Joint supplements can provide temporary relief for acute pain.
+As such, they are beneficial when used as part of a prevention or "maintenance routine".

-Con: In my search to treat and fix my chronic tendonitis, I supplemented with MSM, Chondroitin, Turmeric, and Fish Oil (for years).
+Con: In my search to treat and fix my chronic pain, I supplemented with MSM, Chondroitin, Turmeric, and Fish Oil (for years).

-These supplements did not provide relief because they cannot fix the root cause of weightlifting tendonitis: chronic inflammation, muscle restriction, and subluxation.
+These supplements did not provide relief because they cannot fix the root cause of tendon injuries from weight training.
 According to a 2016 Arthritis & Rheumatology research, MSM and Chondroitin provided no benefit in reducing chronic joint pain.

-Con: Painkillers treat the symptoms and not the root cause of chronic tendonitis: chronic inflammation, muscle restriction, subluxation.
-As a result, the tendonitis usually returns.
+Con: Painkillers treat the symptoms and not the root cause of chronic pain.
+As a result, the discomfort often returns.
 Research shows NSAIDs' long-term use can create health issues such as gastrointestinal side effects and kidney disease.

 Pro: A cortisone shot is a steroid medication injected into the problem joint.
 The steroid provides relief by temporarily suppressing inflammatory pain in the affected joints.
 The relief from a cortisone shot usually lasts for six weeks to six months.

 Con: The cortisone shot only suppresses the pain.
-As a result, when the effects of the steroid wear off, the tendonitis and inflammatory joint pain immediately comes back.
+As a result, when the effects of the steroid wear off, the pain immediately comes back.
 Besides, repeated use of cortisone injections creates long-term health side effects such as damaged cartilage, joint infection, and nerve damage.

-Pro: They can help treat acute tendonitis inflammatory pain (new injuries less than three months old).
-They can also be useful when used as part of a "maintenance routine" to prevent tendonitis.
-For example, when used as a lubricant to massage muscles and tendon after a workout.
+Pro: They can help treat acute inflammatory pain.
+They can also be useful when used as part of a "maintenance routine".
+For example, when used as a lubricant to massage muscles and tendons after a workout.

-Con: If your weightlifting tendonitis is chronic (discomfort or injury is more than three months old), topical pain relief solutions provide little-to-no relief in reducing tendonitis.
-Topical pain relief remedies cannot treat the root causes of weight lifting tendonitis.
+Con: If your condition is chronic, topical pain relief solutions provide little to no relief in reducing tendon pain.
+Topical pain relief remedies cannot treat the root causes of tendon injuries experience by weight-training athletes.

 Con: When used out of step (often the case), physical therapy can be a waste of time for most people.
 Before treating tendinosis pain with strengthening exercises, it is necessary to fix chronic inflammation and muscle restriction created by weight training.

-Pro: These options help by putting compression on the tendon and joint.
-As a result, it temporarily reduces weight lifting pain in the joints during exercise.
+Pro: This solution help by putting compression on the tendon and joint.
+As a result, it temporarily reduces pain in the joints during exercise.

-Con: Sleeve, straps and support braces provide temporary relief by covering up the problem, which only prolongs tendonitis.
-Untreated tendonitis can lead to tendinosis and cause irreversible tendon and joint degeneration.
+Con: Sleeve, straps and support braces provide temporary relief by covering up the problem, which only prolongs the condition.

-Athletes commonly use sports tape and KT tape to treat tendonitis.
+Athletes commonly use sports tape and KT tape to treat tendon injuries.
 They provide support for injured muscles and tendons.

-Pro: When applied correctly, they can reduce muscle injury pain, tendonitis, and stabilize affected joints.
+Pro: When applied correctly, they can reduce muscle and tendon pain, and stabilize affected joints.

-Con: Sports tapes and kinesiology therapy (used in the wrong way) cover up the problem, which only prolongs tendonitis.
-Untreated tendonitis can lead to tendinosis and cause irreversible tendon and joint degeneration.
+Con: Sports tapes and kinesiology therapy (used in the wrong way) cover up the problem, which only prolongs and worsens the condition.

 There two types of pain relief patch: medicated and non-medicated.